Back to Blogs

 • Customizing or fine-tuning VFMs for specific tasks improves their accuracy.

-• Data limitations in VFMs can be tackled using techniques like data augmentation, resampling, ensembling, and domain adaptation.
+• Data limitations in VFMs can be addressed using techniques such as data augmentation, resampling, ensembling, and domain adaptation.

 • Metrics like AP, IoU, and PQ help measure how good VFMs are at visual tasks.